Oracle Corporation: Offices

-Since December 2020, Oracle Corporation's world headquarters has been located in Austin, Texas.
-Oracle has plans to build its largest office hub, with 8,500 jobs, in Nashville, Tennessee within the next few decades.
+Oracle Corporation's world headquarters are located in Austin, Texas.
+In April 2024, Oracle announced plans to build its largest office hub, with 8,500 jobs, in Nashville, Tennessee.

 Oracle has a large office complex located on the San Francisco Peninsula in the Redwood Shores area of Redwood City.
 This complex was home to Oracle world headquarters from 1989 to 2020.
 It is located on the former site of Marine World/Africa USA, which moved from Redwood Shores to Vallejo in 1986.
 Oracle Corporation originally leased two buildings on the Oracle Parkway site, moving its finance and administration departments from the corporation's former headquarters on Davis Drive, Belmont, California.
 Eventually, Oracle purchased the complex and constructed four additional buildings.

 The distinctive Oracle Parkway buildings, nicknamed the Emerald City, served as sets for the futuristic headquarters of the fictional company "NorthAm Robotics" in the Robin Williams film Bicentennial Man (1999).
 The campus also represented the headquarters of Cyberdyne Systems in the movie Terminator Genisys (2015).